jmau111-org/iphone_security/README.md

 The latest series are powered by the Apple Silicon chip and provide interesting built-in security mechanisms.

-However, what makes iPhone so special is probably its operating system iOS.

 ## Notable security features of Apple Silicon chips

 ### Apple SoCs: security enclave